pawelgalazka/tasksfile/README.md

 Doing unit testing!
 ```

-If we don't want to put imported tasks into a namespace, we can always spread
+If we don't want to put imported tasks into a namespace, we can always use spread
 operator:

 ```js